Sources of Funding

 The SFI Spokes programme provides a mechanism to allow new industry and academic partners to join the existing centres.
 To apply for a Spokes award under the rolling call mechanism, the industry partner (or partners) must make a minimum 50% cash contribution to the research programme.

-The high industry cost-share component of the Spokes Rolling Call reflects the importance and urgency of the programme to industry and conveys the following advantage to this track:
+The high industry cost-share component of the Spokes Rolling Call reflects the importance and urgency of the programme to industry.

-The Partnership Programme provides a flexible mechanism by which SFI can build strategic collaborations with key partners such as industry, funding agencies, charities, philanthropic organisations or higher education institutes (HEIs) with the goal of co-funding outstanding opportunities.
+The Strategic Partnerships Programme provides a flexible mechanism by which SFI can build strategic collaborations with key partners such as industry, funding agencies, charities, philanthropic organisations or higher education institutes (HEIs) with the goal of co-funding outstanding opportunities.

 If your company is interested in working on collaborative research projects with research partners across Europe, there are a range of international research programmes designed to foster collaborative cross-border research between companies in different member states.
 Help is available through Enterprise Ireland.
 For general inquiries call 01 7272000 or email email@example.com